 We envision a global community that values and celebrates parks, recreation, and tourism.
 To that end, we contribute to individual, community, and environmental health through education, research, and action informed by the preventive, developmental, and restorative properties of parks, recreation, and tourism.

-We create, share, and apply knowledge about parks, recreation, and tourism to inspire students, inform policy, serve social needs, encourage sustainability and economic vitality, and advocate for the health of people, communities, and the environment of which we are part.
+We create, share, and apply knowledge about parks, recreation, and tourism to inspire students, inform policy, serve social needs, promote sustainability, and advocate for the health of people, communities, and the environment.

 COAPRT standard 2.05.05 requires reporting of aggregated results of learning outcomes assessment.
 Results for the most recent academic year (AY 2017) follow: